If else statement

 }

-If the condition is true, the lines of code between the braces { and } is executed.
+If the condition evaluates to true, the block of code between the braces { and } is executed.

-Unlike in other languages like C, the braces { } are mandatory even if there is only one line of code between the braces{ }.
+Unlike in other languages like C, the braces { } are not optional and they are mandatory even if there is only one line of code between the braces{ }.

 Example